bormaxi8080/osint-timeline/DRAFT.md

 ICELAND OSINT.
 Live cams, news monitoring, Game of Thrones locations, traffic info, maps and more: https://start.me/p/RM4Xae/iceland

 By the date the profile picture was uploaded, you can determine the possible creation date of the account.
-This service displays the avatar update date in WhatsApp/FaceBook by username and in some other social networks by URL: https://profileimageintel.com/
+This service displays the avatar update date in WhatsApp/Facebook by username and in some other social networks by URL: https://profileimageintel.com/

+Scraper of Google Maps reviews.
+The code allows to extract the **most recent** reviews starting from the url of a specific Point Of Interest (POI) in Google Maps.
+An additional extension helps to monitor and incrementally store the reviews in a MongoDB instance: https://github.com/gaspa93/googlemaps-scraper

 Baitroute.
 A web honeypot library to create vulnerable-looking endpoints to detect and mislead attackers: https://github.com/utkusen/baitroute